llvm/llvm-project/llvm/docs/LangRef.rst

       zeroed.
     * "aligned": the function returns memory aligned according to the ``allocalign`` parameter.
+    * "nofree": the block of memory is not explicitly freed (but might be freed by a conservative GC when unreferenced).

     The first three options are mutually exclusive, and the remaining options describe more details of how the function behaves.
 The remaining options